 This post may include affiliate links.
 Please read my disclosure policy.

 I firmly believe that we can all be great home chefs.
-And what sets a good home cooked meal apart from simply heating up food are the tips and tricks we learn over a lifetime.
+And what sets a good home-cooked meal apart from simply heating up food are the tips and tricks we learn over a lifetime.
+The lost art of brining is the one I still use every week.

 Brining was originally used for food preservation but today brining can add flavor to the chicken and ensure moistness (even if you overcook it a bit).